viodotcom/vio-app-assignment/INSTRUCTIONS.md

 ## Time to spend on the assignment

 We don't assign a fixed time deadline for it, but after you’ve read the assignment, please let us know when you’re planning to complete it.
-After you complete the assignment we'll review it internally and if we evaluate it to be positive, we'll schedule a technical interview to discuss the results together.
-As said, feel free to make some concessions under time pressure, just let us know what parts you've focused on most.
+After you complete the assignment we'll review it internally.

+- if we evaluate it to be positive, we'll schedule a technical interview to discuss the results together
+- if we evaluate otherwise, we'll share our feedback and findings with you

+As said, feel free to make some concessions under time pressure.
+Please, [document your concessions and decisions](DOCUMENTATION.md) before sharing the assignment with us.

 ## Technology and Frameworks